possible-fqz/NYUGY6903-AppliedCryptography/README.md

-# NYUGY6903-
+# NYU GY6903-Applied Crytography Projects

-This repo holds projects that have been presented as a part of the Project 2 by students who have taken the class
+This repo holds worthwhile project submissions that have been presented as a part of Project 2 by students who have taken the class.